hipay/hipay-docs/hipay-enterprise-sdk-demandware/1-overview.md

 ###Orders

-HiPay Fullservice sends notifications for each event that occurred.
+HiPay Enterprise sends notifications for each event that occurred.
 In order to handle all notifications, notes are added to the order.
 There should be 1 event for each notification.

 ![](images/media/image26.png)